OpenAstroTech/OpenAstroTracker/README.md

 ## What parts to print:
 **For latitude specific parts:**
 All parts needed once, except:
- - part 10, needed 4 times
+ - part 05, needed 4 times
+ - 20degree has its own version of part 01a, dont use the one from all lat.

 **For all latitudes:**
 All parts needed once, except:
- -  part 17, twice
+ -  part 12, twice
- - part 23, twice
+ - part 15, twice

 The different versions for latitudes work in a +/- 5° degree range.
 Currently no support for southern hemisphere or latitudes outside 55-15° N.
 Also check out the first add-on, the [OpenAstroGuider](https://github.com/OpenAstroTech/OpenAstroGuider)

-I strongly suggest starting with part 14, the lens ring.
+I strongly suggest starting with part 09, the lens ring.
 If you cant make it fit, you will not be able to use the mount at this point.

 ## What to buy
 [Shopping list](https://docs.google.com/spreadsheets/d/1L4PQiUul5nzP-nE1Q71Y6VLvNZevVYpP3fgTrcX0LEM/edit?usp=sharing)